xieyuheng/inner/source/_posts/person/charles-sanders-peirce/the-fixation-of-belief.md

 ### (CP5.372)

 Nor must we overlook a third point of difference.
-Doubt is an uneasy and dissatisfied state from which we struggle to free ourselves and pass into the state of belief; while the latter is a calm and satisfactory state which we do not wish to avoid, or to change to a belief in anything else.2 On the contrary, we cling tenaciously, not merely to believing, but to believing just what we do believe.
+Doubt is an uneasy and dissatisfied state from which we struggle to free ourselves and pass into the state of belief; while the latter is a calm and satisfactory state which we do not wish to avoid, or to change to a belief in anything else.
+-
+On the contrary, we cling tenaciously, not merely to believing, but to believing just what we do believe.

 ### (CP5.373)